-Accounts receivable consists of amounts owed to FMC by other Federal agencies, its employees and the general public.
-Accounts receivable in the Salaries and Expense Fund represent employee-related receivables.
-An uncollectible allowance for accounts receivable from the public is established when, based upon a review of outstanding accounts, management determines that collection is unlikely to occur considering the debtor's ability to pay.
-Debts six months or more past due are referred to the Department of Treasury for follow-up collection efforts in keeping with the Debt Collection Improvement Act of 1996 Treasury's Debt Management (DCIA).
-Services (DMS) administers the program and deducts 18 percent from amounts ultimately collected for its fee.
-Collections, net of fees. are returned to the FMC for remittance to the general fund of the Treasury.
+Accounts receivable consists of amounts owed to the FMC by other Federal agencies, its employees and the general public.
+Accounts receivable in the Salaries and Expense Fund represent employee-related receivables. for allowance uncollectible accounts receivable from the public is established when, based upon a review of outstanding accounts, management determines that collection is unlikely to occur considering the debtor's ability to pay.
+Debts six months or more past due are referred to the Department of Treasury for follow-up collection efforts in keeping with the Debt Collection Improvement Act of 1996 (DCIA).
+Treasury's Debt Management Services (DMS) administers the program and adds a fee equal to 28 percent of the amount of debt that is less than 2 years delinquent or 30 percent of debts delinquent by 2 years or more.
+Collections, net of fees, are returned to the FMC for remittance to the general fund of the Treasury.